peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note22>(22)</sup> B. MacEvoy calls these [_hue harmonies_](http://www.handprint.com/HP/WCL/tech13.html#harmonies).
 See also his [summary of harmonious color relationships](http://www.handprint.com/HP/WCL/tech13.html#harmonyoverview).

 <sup id=Note23>(23)</sup> P. Haeberli, ["Matrix Operations for Image Processing"](http://www.graficaobscura.com/matrix/index.html), 1993.
 The hue rotation matrix given was generated using the technique in the section "Hue Rotation While Preserving Luminance", with constants rounded to five significant digits and with `rwgt=0.2126`, `gwgt=0.7152`, and `bwgt = 0.0722`, the sRGB relative luminances for the red, green, and blue points.
+For the saturation and hue rotation matrices, the sRGB relative luminances are used rather than the values recommended by the source.

 <sup id=Note24>(24)</sup> The hue rotation angle is in radians, and the angle is greater than -2&pi; and less than 2&pi;.
 Degrees can be converted to radians by multiplying by `pi / 180`.